lima-emanuel/study-journal/docs/go.md

 default:
     fmt.Println("Good evening.")
 }

+// Type switch allows switching on the type of something instead of value
+    var data interface{}
+    data = ""
+    switch c := data.(type) {
+    case string:
+        fmt.Println(c, "is a string")
+    case int64:
+        fmt.Printf("%d is an int64\n", c)
+    default:
+        // all other cases
+ }
 ```

 A defer statement defers the execution of a function until the surrounding function returns.
 The call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.